KyleDencker/Competitive-Programming/FHSPS/readme.md

-This is where solutions to problems from the high school programmer series will be published.
+This is where solutions to problems from the Florida High School Programming Series (FHSPS) will be published.